Best Type of Hay for Guinea Pigs (First Cut, Second Cut, Timothy…?)

 What is the Difference Between First, Second, and Third Cut Hay for Guinea Pigs?

-If you ever buy hay by the bale from a farmer, you’ll notice that the hay is usually sold as either first, second, or third cut hay.
+If you ever buy hay by the bale from a farmer, you’ll notice that the hay is usually sold as either first, second, or third-cut hay.
 The cut refers to when the hay was harvested.
-First cut is the first cutting of hay of the season, second is the second cutting, etc.
+The first cut is the first cutting of hay of the season, the second is the second cutting, etc.

-The main difference between these types is the coarseness.
-First cut will consist of harder, thicker strands of hay.
-It usually contains more seed heads, which guinea pigs love.
+The main difference between these types is the coarseness and nutrient content.
+The first cut will consist of harder, thicker strands of hay.
+However, it usually contains more seed heads, which guinea pigs love.

 Pet store hay sold in bags for guinea pigs is usually first cut hay.
 First cut is great for guinea pigs if you can find a good quality supplier.
 Look for hay that is fresh smelling and harvested this season or last.

-Second cut hay was my first choice for many years.
-However, after having two guinea pigs with teeth issues, I personally have switched over to first cut for the foreseeable future.
+Second-cut hay was my first choice for many years.
+However, after having two guinea pigs with teeth issues, I’ve personally switched over to first cut for the foreseeable future.

 However, I wanted to make a change to see if there was any correlation between the type of hay.
 I won’t know anything for at least a couple of years, but I will update this if teeth issues continue on the first cut hay.

-Third cut hay is less common than the first two, as there isn’t always a third cutting to harvest from the field.
+Third-cut hay is less common than the first two, as there isn’t always a third cutting to harvest from the field.
 This hay is usually very rich, green, and soft.
 Most guinea pigs will devour this hay, but it may not wear the teeth down as well over time.
-Also, if your guinea pigs get used to eating 3rd cut hay all the time, they may become a little spoiled on that and refuse to eat other hay in the future.
+The richer nutrient content in this hay can also cause faster weight gain in guinea pigs.
+Additionally, if your guinea pigs get used to eating 3rd cut hay all the time, they may become a little spoiled on that and refuse to eat other hay in the future.